TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Profiles:
 Profiles are lists of settings for IH options, can be used as an alternative, or in conjunction with IHs in-game menu.
 See InfProfiles Readme and InfProfiles.lua for further info.

+Settings save file:
+IH writes ih_save.lua in the MGSV_TPP\mod folder.
+Save file for IH options, other IH state variables are still saved to the normal game save.
+Saved on IH menu close, and also when the game saves normally.
+Only saves settings changed from their default
+Read on game load
+While the file is editable, editing an inMission save is likely to cause issues.
+Theres is also no current read/write retry on locked file so editing while game is running is not advised.

 Known Issues
 ------------------------------